Last Updated on October 22, 2024 by Aaron von Frank

 Ducks typically live longer than chickens.
 Well cared for domestic ducks can live well into their teens and even as long as 20 years old.
 A chicken’s average lifespan is somewhere between 5-7 years, with a maximum of around 10 years.

-On average, males in both species live longer than females since their bodies are not taxed by egg production.
+On average, males in both species live longer than females since their bodies are not taxed by the process of egg production.
+The oldest ducks in our flock are about 10 years old.

 Deeper dive: